Persistent Homology Over Directed Acyclic Graphs: Acknowledgments

 The authors would like to thank Afra Zomorodian for suggesting this problem during a visit, as well as for additional comments and suggestions along the way.
-We would also like to thank Greg Marks and Michael May for helpful conversions during the course of this work.
+We would also like to thank Greg Marks and Michael May for helpful conversations during the course of this work.
+Finally, we would like to thank the anonymous reviewers for a number of suggestions for improvement of this paper.